daegalus/csrd/content.en/03-rules/04-experience-points.md

 If you choose a skill that you are already trained in, you become specialized in that skill, easing the task by two steps instead of one.
 If you choose a skill that you have an inability in, the training and the inability cancel each other out (you aren't eased or hindered in that task).
 For example, if you have an inability in perception, becoming trained in that cancels out the inability.

-{{< hint info >}}
+> [!NOTE]
-Once you're specialized in a skill, you can't improve your training in that skill further (you can ease a task by up to two steps with training).
+> Once you're specialized in a skill, you can't improve your training in that skill further (you can ease a task by up to two steps with training).
 You can still make that task easier with assets and a few rare abilities that don't count as an asset or training.
-{{< /hint >}}

 **Other Options:** Players can also spend 4 XP to purchase other special options.
 Selecting one of these options counts as purchasing one of the four stages necessary to advance to the next tier.
 The other three need to be from the other categories.
 The special options are as follows: